Earmark a Darwin Award

 Is there a such a thing as a provisional Dawin award?
 That becomes a full version in due course?

 Five people have been charged in southern China with illegal use of a kidney after a teenage fanboi in the country sold one of his organs to buy a shiny new iPhone and iPad.
-Xinhua news agency reported that the five include Song Zhongyu, a surgeon from a provincial hospital in Yunnan province, Su Kaizong, who works in a hospital …
+Xinhua news agency reported that the five include Song Zhongyu, a surgeon from a provincial hospital in Yunnan province, Su Kaizong, who works in a …

 Is there a such a thing as a provisional Dawin award?
 That becomes a full version in due course?